global-agent-hackathon/may-2025/README.md

 - **Web App Prototyping**: Generate functional HTML, CSS, and JavaScript prototypes from prompts like "Create a to-do list app."
 - **Python Script Creation**: Produce Python scripts for automation or logic-based tasks with ease.
-- **AI-Powered**: Utilizes OpenAI's GPT-4 for code generation and Agno for enhanced reasoning and prompt refinement.
+- **AI-Powered**: Utilizes OpenAI's GPT-4 for code generation with direct API integration for enhanced reliability.
 - **Session Management**: Save and manage your generated prototypes with an easy-to-use interface.
 - **Prompt Enhancement**: AI-powered prompt refinement to get better results.
 - **Detailed Instructions**: Step-by-step guides for using generated code, tailored for non-technical users.
+- **Think Feature**: Watch the AI's reasoning process in real-time as it analyzes and plans your code generation.
+- **API Key Management**: Secure storage and management of API keys through the settings interface.
+- **Remote Agent**: Cloud-based background processing that allows tasks to run even when your device is offline.
+- **Parallel Task Processing**: Run multiple tasks simultaneously with our pool of up to 10 remote agents.

 ## Setup Requirements

 Before you begin, ensure you have:
 - Python 3.8 or higher
 - Node.js and npm (for frontend)
-- OpenAI API key
+- OpenAI API key (required)
+- Anthropic API key (optional)

 ## Installation & Setup